Culture, Diaspora, Ethnicity

 Course content

-This innovative interdisciplinary course stretches across the arts and humanities and social sciences.
+This innovative interdisciplinary course that stretches across the arts and humanities and social sciences consistently achieves outstanding levels of student satisfaction.
 It offers the opportunity to explore:

-- connections between histories of colonisation and state and corporate negligence and violence and contemporary social formations and inequalities
+- transcontinental histories of colonisation and postcolonial cartographies of state and corporate negligence and violence

-- how local debates on ‘race’ and racism are shaped by the global geopolitics of the twenty-first century.
+- how local and global political communities, social identities, cultures and inequalities are shaped by the global geopolitics of the twenty-first century.

 The course examines connections between intertwined colonial histories and our ordinary, local everyday life.
-We focus on a broad range of subjects such as modern colonial statecraft, forms of colonial labour, racial typology and other systems of categorisation; colonial cultures and nationalisms; histories of anticolonial, antifascist and antiracist resistance, criminalisation and policing; theorising culture, community and postcolonial belonging; contemporary racial nationalisms and religious authoritarian movements and race, gender and sexuality.
+We focus on a broad range of subjects such as modern colonial statecraft and histories of ‘race’ and other systems of categorisation; colonial cultures and nationalisms; histories of anticolonial, antifascist and antiracist resistance, criminalisation and policing; theorising community and postcolonial belonging; contemporary racial nationalisms and religious authoritarian movements and race, gender and sexuality.

 We offer this course as a Master's, Postgraduate Diploma and Postgraduate Certificate.
 For the Diploma and Certificate you study fewer modules and do not complete a dissertation.